DIRECTED BY MICHAEL OAKLEY.

-“I have never, in my life, for one moment, been anyone’s muse.
-I was too busy rebelling against my family and learning to be an artist.”
+“I have never, in my life, for one moment, been anyone’s muse.”

 Eliza Prentice - millennial, Londoner, wannabe journalist - has arrived in Mexico City on the Day of the Dead.
-She is armed with a Dictaphone, a family connection, and a lot of questions.
+She is armed with a Dictaphone, a taste for tequila, and a lot of questions.
 But the greatest living Mexican artist, Leonora Carrington, doesn't give interviews.
 She won't discuss her work.
 And she doesn't talk about Max.

 Leonora Carrington (1917-2011) was an English-born Mexican artist and writer.
 She lived with Max Ernst, the leading surrealist artist of the time, in France in the 1930s.
 Her work has been exhibited at galleries all over the world, and major retrospectives have been held recently at Tate Liverpool and Pallant House, Chichester.

 “Sensational ...
 Exquisite ...
 This gem of a play is as beautiful as it is profound.”

 “A visually engaging reflection on life, love, and art.”

 “Allemano is a new voice that I hope we hear loud and often.”